Proposed · Portsmouth Building Reinvestment Program · RSA 79-E

 • It does not control rents after the relief period ends — post-renovation rents are market-rate unless a separate covenant specifies otherwise.

-• It does not make projects financially viable on its own — high land costs and construction costs in Portsmouth mean the tax deferral is one input among many.
+• It does not make projects financially viable on its own — high land costs and construction costs in Portsmouth mean the tax relief is one input among many.

 • It does not guarantee affordability in the long run.
 The statute does not define "affordable" — municipalities must specify this in their adopting ordinance or it is effectively undefined.